jeffijoe/jQuery-Validator/README.md

 This can be extended, please reffer to the demos.

 All the messages can be customized for each individual field, as well as for all fields at once.

+If you want to customize your validator even further, you can pass the Validate function a config object.
+This is the parameter list.

+    Parameters:
+    - [object] config: Configuration Object:
+        - [bool] returnBool: Return a bool or an object.
+        The object will contain valid and invalid fields.

+        - [string] errorClass: Class(es) to be added when a field is invalid.

+        - [bool] required: Are these fields required?

+        - [bool] useInlineErrors: If true, the first error of each field will be printed in the fields value.

+        - [string] invalidChars: String of invalid characters, besides the ones in the input field's data.

+        - [int] minLength: Minimum length required for all elements.
+        If an element has explicitly specified a min. length, the explicit value is used.

+        - [int] maxLength: Same applies to maxLength as to minLength

+        - [string/object] noInlineErrors: Selector/collection of elements
+        that wont display inline errors

+        - [string] msg_empty: Empty Field error message

+        - [string] msg_lengthreq: Length Requirements error message

+        - [string] msg_invalidchars: Invalid Characters error message

+        - [string] msg_regex: No RegEx match error message

+        - [object] customChecks: An object array of functions for custom checks.
+        Return true if it passed validation, false if not.
+The function takes 2 arguments:
+            - [object] input: The current field being validated.
+This is for you to validate upon.
+            - [string] errorMessage: If false is returned, what error should be used?

+        - [function] onFieldValidated(field, passed, invalidObject)
+        Callback function that gets called once per field validation.
+        "passed" represents its validation result.
+True if the field passed validation, false if not.
+If passed is false, an invalidInput is also passed.
+            - [object] field: jQuery object representing the field that was being validated.

+            - [bool] passed: Boolean value representing the fields validation result.

+            - [object] invalidObject: If passed is false, an invalidObject is also passed, containing all the validation messages for that field, as well as the field itself.

+    Return:
+        - [bool/object] True/false, or Object - depending on the configuration.
+            - [bool] valid: Was all inputs valid?

+            - [object] validInputs: Collection of inputs that passed validation.

+            - [object] invalidInputs: Collection of inputs that failed validation.
+            - [array of string] messages: Array of error messages

+            - [object] elem: jQuery Input Field